For more videos about Islam, view our video library.

 Islam teaches that Jesus was not the son of God and was not crucified, although it recognizes the virgin birth, His miracles sinlessness and His return.
 He is believed to have been a prophet whose work was superseded by Muhammad, the last of the prophets.
-Other prophets include Adam, Noah, Abraham and John the Baptist.
+Other prophets in Islam include Adam, Noah, Abraham and John the Baptist.
 Most of them are found in the Old Testament.

 The Islamic view of God (Allah) shares some similarities with the Christian view and historically can be said to derive from Christian and Jewish views.
 However, it differs in that it does not accept the Trinity, and does not see God as a father and that we can save ourselves from sin by following the Qu’ran

 The Five Pillars:

 - Testimony of faith (Shahada): “I bear witness that there is no god but God; I bear witness that Muhammad is the Apostle of God.”